 Published in 1964, Martian Time Slip by Phillip K. Dick (PKD) is a dark, moody story of tricks of the mind: delusions, hallucinations, power, and a time slip.
 It is simply told, but dated by socially unacceptable gender, racial, and ethnic descriptions.
 Despite the language, it has characters you want to succeed and characters you want to see get their comeuppance.
+Join me for the next book review in my Going to Mars Word by Word series.

 WHAT IT’S ABOUT

-There are multiple colonies on Mars, each dominated by a different nationality or work group (plumbers, farmers, etc.) The colonies are officially run by the UN, but each settlement is controlled by the appropriate union boss.
+There are multiple colonies on Mars, each dominated by a different nationality or workgroup (plumbers, farmers, etc.) The colonies are officially run by the UN, but each settlement is controlled by the appropriate union boss.
 They are interdependent and separate communities connected by a series of canals.
 It is the scarcity of water that gives the plumbing union boss a stranglehold on Mars.

-By law, all nearby helicopters had to respond and help the UN protected Martian natives.
+By law, all nearby helicopters had to respond and help the UN-protected Martian natives.
 Jack went willingly, wishing he could do more.
 Arnie would have preferred his pilot ignore the notification, but his pilot feared the fine he’d have to pay only a little more than he feared Arnie.

 Jack studies Manfred, keeping the boy at his side most of the time.
 Soon, Jack has hallucinations and slides into his former schizophrenic state.
 When Jack confesses to Arnie that not only can he not make the mechanical device for Manfred, but that Jack’s father bought most of the mountain real estate that the UN will soon buy for development, Arnie becomes enraged.
 Arnie blames Jack for financial losses he assumes he will have because of his lack of knowledge about the pending development.

 At Dirty Knobby, Arnie uses Manfred to open the time slip and travels to the past.
 He plans to kill Jack at their first meeting so Jack won’t be his ruin.
-Instead he enters into a degenerating time loop, his perceptions more and more confused until he returns to his present where he is shot by an aggrieved victim of his.
+Instead, he enters into a degenerating time loop, his perceptions more and more confused until he returns to his present where he is shot by an aggrieved victim of his.
 Arnie dies convinced he’s in the fantasy of a schizophrenic.

 HOW THE RED PLANET IS PORTRAYED